| The Romancers:

 was named after Eastside DJ Huggy Boy, was later recorded

-by The Blendells and another popular Eastside band, The Ambertones.
+by the Blendells and another popular Eastside band, the Ambertones.

 “Slauson Shuffle” was my favorite track, whose